MuhammadHanzala-13/BusinessCustomerSupportChatbot/QUICKSTART.md

 ### Step 4: Add Secrets

-In the Secrets section, paste this (with your actual keys):
+In the Secrets section paste this (with your actual keys):

 ```toml
 GEMINI_API_KEY = "your_actual_gemini_api_key_here"